 Statistics have proven that the cost of attracting new customers exceeds the cost of keeping existing customers and marketplaces invest way too much in acquiring the new customer base instead of activating existing ones.
 Email marketing is one of the most efficient ways to reach existing users.
-You should send constant updates like lists of interesting new products or services, articles links etc. Etsy does a remarkable job at keeping their first-time buyers active on the site.
+You should send constant updates like lists of interesting new products or services, articles links, etc. Etsy does a remarkable job at keeping its first-time buyers active on the site.

 Ready to launch your next BIG venture?